Welcome to our quick guide from our tutorial series where we show you the steps to use the Bytescout Barcode reader.

 This guide will show you the steps to read the UPC barcodes.
 First, let us read something about UPC barcodes.

-UPC abbreviated from Universal Product Code are most widely used in the United States, Canada, United Kingdom, Australia, New Zealand, in Europe and in other countries too.
-UPC is mostly used in stores to label the products.
-UPC consists of 12 numeric digits are uniquely assigned.
-UPC barcodes are mainly used for scanning of trade items whether they are grocery, clothing or food items, almost everything which you can sell on any point of sale.
+UPC abbreviated from Universal Product Code are most widely used in the United States, Canada, United Kingdom, Australia, New Zealand, in Europe, and in other countries too.
+UPC is mostly used in stores to label products.
+UPC consists of 12 numeric digits that are uniquely assigned.
+UPC barcodes are mainly used for scanning trade items whether they are grocery, clothing, or food items, almost everything which you can sell at any point of sale.
 These are the standard codes accepted worldwide.

 First, of all, you need to download the freeware barcode reader from our download page and then install it on your computer.

 In the main window, you can now choose to open the file, you can do it by going to the “Open” button from the top left menu or you can also go to the navigation bar “File” and then go to “Open”.

 When we click on “Open” we will see the file opened on the tool’s main window as you can see in the below picture.